Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     - Go to the Front Door instance, `soundscape-fd` in the `soundscape-shared` resource group.

-    - Expand `Settings` on the left
+    - Expand `Settings` on the left.

-    - Click on `Domains`
+    - Click on `Domains`.

-    - You should see your domain, which will be in state `Domain validation needed`
+    - You should see your domain, which will be in state `Domain validation needed`.

-    - Click on the `Validation state` which should show `Pending`
+    - Click on the `Validation state` which should show `Pending`.

-    - Add the TXT record (`_dnsauth`) to the `ZONE` DNS zone with the value supplied
+    - Add the TXT record (`_dnsauth`) to the `ZONE` DNS zone with the value supplied.

-    - Wait for at least some minutes, maybe a few hours
+    - Wait for at least some minutes, maybe a few hours.

-    *FIXME: instructions for how to do this*